ICRAR/daliuge/docs/architecture/managers.rst

 Once the Drops are created, the Node Drop Manager exposes them via Pyro to allow remote method executions on them.

+The node manager is also responsible for launching drops on separate processes and managing shared memory access between them.

 Data Island Drop Manager
 ^^^^^^^^^^^^^^^^^^^^^^^^